jonkrohn/ML-foundations/README.md

 #### Where and When

 This repository is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* series of tutorials.
-From May 2020 through September 2020, these tutorials will initially be rolled out as eight 3.5-hour-long [live online trainings in the O'Reilly learning platform](https://www.oreilly.com/search/?query=machine%20learning%20foundations&formats=live%20online%20training&sort=relevance).
-In parallel, the content will be rolled out as free videos via [Jon Krohn's YouTube channel](https://www.youtube.com/channel/UCup-fnSNRaByeuXOWqfnykw).
+From May 2020 through September 2020, these tutorials are being rolled out as eight 3.5-hour-long [live online trainings in the O'Reilly learning platform](https://www.oreilly.com/search/?query=machine%20learning%20foundations&formats=live%20online%20training&sort=relevance).
+In parallel, the content is being rolled out as free videos via Jon Krohn's [ML Foundations YouTube playlist](https://www.youtube.com/playlist?list=PLRDl2inPrWQW1QSWhBU0ki-jq_uElkh2a).

 To stay informed of upcoming live trainings and new videos as they're released onto YouTube consider: